 you it will not reach” (Henze)1

-The drama of the miracle of protection is also conveyed through the plasm’s description of evil existing both day and night, from both supernatural and mundane sources.
+The drama of the miracle of protection is also conveyed through the psalm’s description of evil existing both day and night, from both supernatural and mundane sources.
 Therefore, God must provide refuge for the righteous at all times.